scabilos/BeautyFiler/README.md

 Version 1.9 (headless mode) is for automation.
 It runs only in the folder you put it in.
 Its purpose is to be run periodically in the same folder (for example: Downloads folder).
+You can use Task Scheduler to make it run automatically.